HongW2019/OAP-spark2.4.3/README.md

 Step 1.
 You need have DCPMM formatted and mounted on your clusters.

 Step 2.
-Make libmemkind.so.0, libnuma.so.1 be accessed in each executor node.
-(Centos: /lib64/)
+Download [libmemkind.so.0](https://github.com/Intel-bigdata/OAP/releases/download/v0.6.0-spark-2.3.2/libmemkind.so.0), [libnuma.so.1](https://github.com/Intel-bigdata/OAP/releases/download/v0.6.0-spark-2.3.2/libnuma.so.1) to directory `/lib64/`(Centos) in each executor node.
 ##### Achieve NUMA binding
 Step 3.
-Install numactl by `yum install numactl -y `
+Install numactl by `yum install numactl -y ` to achieve NUMA binding
 ##### Configuration for DCPMM
 Step 4.
 Create a file named “persistent-memory.xml” under "$SPARK_HOME/conf/" and set the “initialPath” of numa node in “persistent-memory.xml”.
 You can directly copy the following part only changing `/mnt/pmem0` `/mnt/pmem1` to your path to DCPMM.